Virus pushes twin cities El Paso and Juarez to the brink

 Last week, the mayor of Juarez sent a letter to Mexico’s foreign affairs secretary asking him to prohibit foreigners, especially Americans, out of concern that “indiscriminate crossings are contributing very actively to the spread of the virus.”

-Mexico has reported at least 89,100 confirmed deaths from the virus, though authorities estimate 50,000 more probably died of it.
+Mexico has reported at least 89,100 deaths from the virus, though authorities estimate 50,000 more probably died of it.
 President Andrés Manuel López Obrador decreed three days of national mourning for victims of COVID-19 coinciding with the Day of the Dead ceremonies starting this weekend.

-In the U.S., the deadly autumn surge that health officials have been warning about is underway, blamed in part on Americans tired of wearing masks and practicing social distancing.
+In the U.S., the deadly autumn surge that health officials have been warning about for months has been blamed in part on Americans tired of wearing masks and practicing social distancing, as well as the onset of cold weather that is forcing people indoors, where the virus can spread more easily.

 The average number of new cases per day in the U.S. has soared more than 40% over the past two weeks, from around 49,000 to about 70,000.
 Deaths per day have climbed from about 700 to almost 800.